ddw26/Team-Frist-Center/README.md

-# Team-Vand
+# Team-Frist Center
 # Segment 1: Consulting Company -to- Fishing Charter

 ## Objectives:
-Our Consulting Company is tasked with aiding a Fishing Charter in improving their customer satisfaction with a relevant, data driven approach.
+Our Consulting Company is tasked with aiding a Fishing Charter in improving their customer satisfaction in a relevant, data driven approach.

 ---------------------------

 ---------------------------

-## Team Vand Communication Protocols:
+## Team Frist Center Communication Protocols:

 - Our primary modes of communication were Slack and Zoom.
 Throughout the week, we frequently shared online information and code updates.
 We arranged meetings atleast once a week outside of class as insurance against any miscommunication.
 This allowed for us to stay on one accord throughout the project, coming to a common consensus each step of the way.
 Slack was most beneficial for questions that needed answering on the fly, sending links, and additional commentary.